vladimyr/twtxt/README.md

 ### Docker Swarm

-You can deploy `twtxt` to a [Docker Swarm](https://docs.docker.com/engine/swarm/) cluster by utilsing the provided `twtxt.yaml` Docker Stack.
-This also depends on and uses the [Traefik](https://docs.traefik.io/) ingres load balancer so you must also have that configured and running in your cluster appropriately.
+You can deploy `twtxt` to a [Docker Swarm](https://docs.docker.com/engine/swarm/) cluster by utilising the provided `twtxt.yaml` Docker Stack.
+This also depends on and uses the [Traefik](https://docs.traefik.io/) ingress load balancer so you must also have that configured and running in your cluster appropriately.

 ```console